 For more information concerning any field trip, if you have field trip suggestions or if you'd like to volunteer to lead a field trip, contact Brian Rapoza, the TAS field trip coordinator via email

-Field trips are regularly scheduled and updated on our events calendar.
+Field trips are regularly scheduled and updated on the events calendar below.

 TAS In-State Trip Reports